JuliaPy/PyPlot.jl/test/5-more.md

 ## Want More?

-As mentioned before, this module is simply a wrapper around matplotlib, the powerful python plot library.
+As mentioned before, this package is simply a wrapper around matplotlib, the powerful python plot library.
 If you want find more details on the plotting functions and available parameters, matplotlib's [website][mpl] is a good place.
 And there is also a [gallery][] page to show how